-The Prague Botanic Garden was founded in 1969 but it was only meant for scientific purposes.
+The Prague Botanic Garden was founded in 1969, but it was only meant for scientific purposes.
 However, today it is open to the public.
 The open-air exhibition takes up about 4.5 hectares.
 The central bed of a perennial and annual plant collection is among the most attractive parts of the garden – it blossoms in a variety of colours and shades during the summer months.
 A valuable collection of bulbous and tuberous plants is also worth seeing.
 Blooms of crowtoes, crocuses, hyacinths, bluebells and grape hyacinths adorn the garden from early March.
-A small alpine house, the Japanese garden, Mediterranean and Turkish plants as well as Moor plants are worth a visit.
+A small alpine house, the Japanese garden, Mediterranean and Turkish plants, and Moor plants, are worth a visit.
 A tropical greenhouse, Fata Morgana, has been newly opened.
-There is also St. Claire’s vineyard with St. Claire’s Chapel, a nature park with a marked nature trail, archaeological park and children’s playground.
+And not to forget mention St. Claire’s vineyard with St. Claire’s Chapel, a nature park with a marked nature trail, archaeological park and children’s playground.

 Open: daily November-February, 9am-4pm; March and October, 9am-5pm: April, 9am-6pm; May-September, 9am-7pm

 Getting there: from metro station Nádraží Holešovice by bus 112 to stop ZOO or Bontanická zahrada.

 Admission: 40 CZK, Fata Morgana 90 CZK, 10% discount with Prague Card